meltinglava/rust_presentation/presentation.md

 There is a new release of rust every 6 weeks.

-To ensure that changes can be made, there is edition.
-The rustc compiler knows how to compile its current edition and all older edition.
+To ensure that changes can be made, there is editions.
+The rustc compiler knows how to compile its current edition and all older editions.

 The current edition is 2021.
 The 2024 edition is in its final stages and are going to be released 20 February 2025 in version 1.85.0.